master-of-zen/Av1an/README.md

 ## Install on Windows

 ### 1. Use ready [Release](https://github.com/master-of-zen/Av1an/releases)
+   With every release included archive that have all needed executables.
+   No extra installation of dependencies is needed.
-   Just unpack it to desired folder and use like ` av1an.exe params`
+   Just unpack it to desired folder and use cmd or powershell to execute ` av1an.exe all_params`

    Autobuilding .exe from current git available at [AppVeyor](https://ci.appveyor.com/project/master-of-zen/av1an).

-   All .exe for ffmpeg, and encoders should be in same folder
+   To ensure correct work all .exe for ffmpeg, and encoders should be in same folder.

 ### 2. Install with dependancies
 *   [Python3](https://www.python.org/downloads/)